 Changing one part of a system may affect other parts or the whole system.
 It may be possible to predict these changes in patterns of behavior.
 For systems that learn and adapt, the growth and the degree of adaptation depend upon how well the system is engaged with its environment.
 Some systems support other systems, maintaining the other system to prevent failure.
 The goals of systems theory are to model a system's dynamics, constraints, conditions, and to elucidate principles (such as purpose, measure, methods, tools) that can be discerned and applied to other systems at every level of nesting, and in a wide range of fields for achieving optimized equality.
 It is quite visible how it can be applied to HR and hence one of the widely spoken HR theories.

-Transaction cost theory is part of corporate governance and agency theory.
+Transaction cost theory in human resource management is part of corporate governance and agency theory.
 It is based on the principle that costs will arise when you get someone else to do something for you .e.g. directors to run the business you own.

 Transaction cost theory is an alternative variant of the agency understanding of governance assumptions.
 It describes governance frameworks as being based on the net effects of internal and external transactions, rather than as contractual relationships outside the firm (i.e. with shareholders).

 Transaction costs will occur when dealing with another external party:

 - Search and information costs: to find the supplier.

 - Bargaining and decision costs: to purchase the component.